 Part 4: How to Download Photos from iPhone to Windows 10 with iCloud/OneDrive/Dropbox

 Looking for the methods to import photos from iPhone/iPad to Windows 10 without any hassle?
-Coolmuster iOS Assistant it the way that you are searching.
+Coolmuster iOS Assistant is the way that you are searching.

+This tool helps you easily get photos off iPhone in the most efficient manner.
 What you needs are a USB cable, iPhone/iPad, Windows 10 PC, the latest iTunes and your little finger.
-And with Coolmuster iOS Assistant, you can easily export all files from iPhone/iPad to Windows 10 PC as a backup and safety import contacts, bookmarks, calendars, books, iTunes backups and many more from Windows 10 PC to iPhone/iPad.
+And with Coolmuster iOS Assistant, you can export all files from iPhone/iPad to Windows 10 PC as a backup and safety import contacts, bookmarks, calendars, books, iTunes backups and many more from Windows 10 PC to iPhone/iPad.

 Please install the latest iTunes before you launch the Coolmuster iOS Assistant and the program will detect your iPhone successfully.
 Let's follow these steps and open the door to a transfer new world via Coolmuster iOS Assistant.